The Ghost Town of Doel

 When to Visit

-Doel can be visited year-round, but each season offers a different experience.
-Spring and summer bring lush vegetation and pleasant weather, making it the perfect time for leisurely walks and outdoor photography.
-Autumn offers a unique charm with colorful foliage contrasting against the town’s desolate backdrop.
-Winter, on the other hand, brings a sense of tranquility and solitude, with the misty river adding to the ghostly atmosphere.
+Doel is open to visitors year-round, with each season offering a distinct experience.
+Spring and summer bring lush greenery and pleasant weather, ideal for leisurely walks and photography.
+Autumn offers a striking contrast with colorful foliage against the town’s stark backdrop.
+Winter provides a sense of solitude, with mist from the river enhancing the ghostly ambiance.

 Local Transportation